AntimatterReactor/Frus/README.md

 Target a brainfuck using the compiled `frus.c` binary.
 E.g `./frus source.bf`

-NOTE: frus DOES NOT support debugging
+NOTE: frus DOES NOT support bf code debugging